Connie's Clubhouse

 Director of Fundraising and Development

-Jordan leads philanthropic strategy, donor engagement, and fundraising initiatives at Connie's Clubhouse, working to expand resources and opportunities for individuals with autism and other developmental disabilities.
-Her approach is rooted in a deep commitment to building an inclusive community where every person is valued, supported, and celebrated.
-As a parent of a child with autism, Jordan brings both professional excellence and lived experience to her role.
+Jordan leads the philanthropic strategy, donor engagement, and fundraising initiatives at Connie's Clubhouse, where she works to expand resources and opportunities for individuals with autism and other developmental disabilities.
+Her approach is grounded in a deep commitment to building an inclusive community that values every person.
+As a parent of a child with autism, Jordan brings both professional expertise and personal experience to her role.

-With a strong foundation in nonprofit work developed through service learning and diverse internship experiences, Jordan brings expertise in ethical fundraising, donor stewardship, annual giving, major gifts, and planned giving.
-She combines strategic thinking with genuine relationship-building to help Connie's Clubhouse grow sustainably and deepen its impact.
+With a strong foundation in nonprofit work developed through service learning and diverse internships, Jordan possesses expertise in ethical fundraising, donor stewardship, annual giving, major gifts, and planned giving.
+She combines strategic thinking with genuine relationship-building to help Connie's Clubhouse grow sustainably and enhance its impact.

-Jordan earned her Bachelor of Arts in Philanthropic Studies with a minor in Ethics from the Lilly Family School of Philanthropy in 2025.
-She also holds a Certificate in Fundraising Management from The Fund Raising School and an Associate of Applied Science in Business Administration from Ivy Tech Community College.
+Jordan earned her Bachelor of Arts in Philanthropic Studies, with a minor in Ethics, from the Lilly Family School of Philanthropy at Indiana University, Indianapolis, in 2025.
+Additionally, she holds a Certificate in Fundraising Management from The Fund Raising School and an Associate of Applied Science in Business Administration from Ivy Tech Community College.

-Outside the office, Jordan enjoys hiking nature trails with her family, tending her garden, reading, playing strategy games, and giving back to her community.
+Outside of work, Jordan enjoys hiking nature trails with her family, tending to her garden, reading, playing strategy games, and giving back to her community.

 Board of Directors